 As I looked out I felt myself shaking.
 It couldn’t be.
 I could see myself out there in the sea.
 I was running towards the headless woman, trying to keep her from taking Rebecca.
 The servant believed Rebecca was her Queen and they should always be together.
 I saw myself drowning before I could reach Rebecca.

 I looked around me and forced myself to believe I didn’t drown.
 I didn’t.
 Rebecca and I made it to the bus on time.
 This bus didn’t merely bring us to the twin city; it also kept us safe.
 Such a reliable bus, its engine would be worthy of a study, taking us all the way to Scuro.
 It must have been in the new wheels.
 The flashy lights, the clean windscreen, the wide, comfortable seats.
 The smooth way it ran, never screeching to a stop, never hurling us forwards and sticking our noses to the glass up front.
 Must be a thousand times more costly than those Balangay boats our forefathers had used.
 But it kept us safe.
-What a reliable bus this was, letting us honor and continue these rituals and traditions that date back through time.More stories like this by topic: Authors of color, Characters of color, Filipino/a authors, Southeast Asian science fiction, Women authors
+What a reliable bus this was, letting us honor and continue these rituals and traditions that date back through time.More stories like this by topic: Authors of color, Characters of color, Filipino/a authors, Southeast Asian speculative fiction, Women authors